NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 ### General Purpose and Functionality

 The purpose of this module is to persist observed reservoir discharges in order to improve the accuracy of discharge predictions.
-This module replaces the normal Level Pool object for a particular reservoir though it does instantiate a Level Pool object as a member.
-The
-Hybrid object simultaneously runs this Level Pool member to calculate a release and combines that release with an observed discharge to produce a final release at each timestep.
+This module replaces the normal Level Pool object for a particular reservoir that is selected to run as Persistence type though it does instantiate a Level Pool object as a member.
+The Hybrid object simultaneously runs this Level Pool member to calculate a release and combines that release with an observed discharge to produce a final release at each timestep.

 The observed discharge and the calculated level pool release are each multiplied by a fractional weight and then summed to give a final calculated release.
 The fractional weights